Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 - 2023-11-29 by Ryan Rutledge : v0.20 - now adds message to messages panel for each failed via detected
 - 2023-11-30 by Ryan Rutledge : v0.30 - added ability to select drill pairs other than full-stack
 - 2023-12-01 by Ryan Rutledge : v0.31 - "Recheck Fails" re-selects and zooms all failed vias; harmonized messages and selection behavior between "check all" and "recheck failed"; minor UX tweaks
+- 2023-12-04 by Ryan Rutledge : v0.40 - recall selections from previous check when launching script, added progress indicators

 # INITIAL REQUIREMENTS SPEC
 ## Non-Modal GUI